btat/neuvector-docs/docs/14.releasenotes/03.4x/docs.md

 ##### Enhancements
 + Display node labels under Assets -> Nodes.
 + Display statistics for the Controller in Assets -> System Components
 + Report if a vulnerability is in the base image layers in image scan when using the REST API to scan images.
 The base image must be identified in the api call, as in the example below.
 ```
 curl -k -H "Content-Type: application/json" -H "X-Auth-Token: $_TOKEN_" -d '{"request": {"registry": "https://registry.hub.docker.com/", "repository": "garricktam/debian", "tag": "latest", "scan_layers": false, "base_image": "2244...../nodejs:3.2......"}}' "https://$RESTURL/v1/scan/repository"
 {noformat}
 ```

 Limitations:
-If the image to be scanned is a remote image, with "registry" specified, the base image must also be a remote image, and the name must start with http or https.
-If the image to be scanned is a local image, then the base image must also be a local image as well.
+If the image to be scanned is a remote image, with "registry" specified, the base image must also be a remote image, and the name must start with http or https.If the image to be scanned is a local image, then the base image must also be a local image as well.
 For example,
 ```
 {"request": {"repository": "neuvector/manager", "tag": "4.0.2", "scan_layers": true, "base_image": "alpine:3.12.0"}}